Skip to content

 errorplot(r)

-Now we apply 20 Lawson iterations to approach the minimax approximation:
+Now we apply 20 Lawson iterations to refine the approximation and approach the minimax ideal:

 r = minimax(r, 20)